-The German Research Foundation’s project support finances three full-time positions for research assistants as well as student assistants with various thematic specializations, each based at one of the participating institutions:
+The German Research Foundation’s project support finances three full-time positions for research assistants as well as student assistants with different thematic priorities, each based at one of the participating institutions:

-Mareike Trawnik completed her bachelor’s degree in Political Science at FU Berlin and is now pursuing her master’s in Social Sciences at the HU Berlin.
-Her specializations include critically evaluating relationships of power and domination, especially in regard to feminist issues.
+Mareike Trawnik completed her bachelor’s degree in Political Science at FU Berlin and is now studying Social Sciences in the master’s degree at the HU Berlin.
+Her main interests include the critical examination of power relations with a special focus on feminist theory.

-- Sarah Staeck completed her bachelor’s in Political Science and Psychology at the University of Mannheim.
-She is currently pursuing her master’s in Political Science at FU Berlin.
+Sarah Staeck (currently on parental leave) completed her bachelor’s degree in Political Science and Psychology at the University of Mannheim.
+She is currently studying Political Science in the master’s degree at FU Berlin.
 Her main subject areas are development cooperation and Gender Studies.